jusimen/fullstack-turborepo/README.md

+### ⚠️ This project is still in development and is not ready for production use. ⚠️

 # Full-Stack Monorepo Starter Kit

 This is a monorepo starter kit for full-stack applications.
 It uses [Pnpm Workspaces](https://pnpm.io/workspaces) to manage dependencies and [Turborepo](https://turborepo.com/) to manage the monorepo.